Selasphorus platycercus

 Changes Since 2000: Spring and even summer records of this species have increased greatly since the first spring record in 2014.

-Spring: There are 38 documented May and Jun reports for the state, 35 of these since 2018, suggesting a recent influx into the Nebraska Panhandle, possibly related to a similar increase in the South Dakota Black Hills (see Summer).
-Spring and summer reports at the Whittecar feeders in Dawes Co are discussed, along with other later Jun reports in Summer (below).
+There are 40 documented May and Jun reports for the state, 37 of these since 2018, suggesting a recent influx into the Nebraska Panhandle, possibly related to a similar increase in the South Dakota Black Hills (see Summer).
+Spring and summer reports at the Whittecar feeders in Dawes Co are discussed below in Summer, along with other later Jun reports.

 In addition, there are these undocumented reports: 25 May 2010 Scotts Bluff Co, 2 Jun 1987 Sioux Co, 2 Jun 1999 Scottsbluff, Scotts Bluff Co, 10 Jun 1969 Dawes Co, 12 Jun 2011 Kearney, Buffalo Co, 15 Jun 1983 Sioux Co, and 20 Jun 2002 Bassett, Rock Co.